7 things you need before bringing home a puppy!

 1. A safe place to sleep

-A dog crate can offer puppies a safe place to rest.
+A dog crate provides your puppy with a private, safe place to rest.

 3. A sturdy collar and leash